Fasteddie830/WebAssessment/README.md

 The regular visitor can access the website through the normal link, and all the other pages can be accessed through the NAV part of the page (Top row).

-The admin page can be accessed through /JGyyx5Eyj3 link in the url.
+The admin page can be accessed through pasting this link in the url.:

+    /JGyyx5Eyj3

  From there the registration and login pages can be accessed.
 After registration / login, the admin users can now edit the menus, by going to the Dinner or Lunch menu page.

 There are options to update the current dishes, remove the current dishes,